Feudalism in decline

 1.200 A.D.
 FEUDALISM IN DECLINE

-The end of the Middle Ages ws marked by various economic and social factors.
+THE END OF THE MIDDLE AGESThe end of the Middle Ages ws marked by various economic and social factors.
 Population growth was imposing more and more demand for food, but trade remained precarious.
 The land, in turn, demonstrated productive insufficiency, as planting techniques were far too primitive, besides always being subject to the risks of pests and droughts.
 Thus, the XIII and XIV centuries were marked by major food shortages, high prices and devastating epidemics, like the Black Plague, which, in Europe, decimated 1/3 of the population.

 In order to flee from the Black Plague, many serfs abandoned their feudal situations, causing generalized disorganization in production in the countryside.
 One part of this contingent headed towards the cities and another roamed the the woods, turned into outlaws.
 This shift results in reductions of agricultural surpluses and serious commercial losses.
 As a result, for years, great food shortages hit Europe as a whole.